 If the class you want is full, you do not need to panic, there may still be hope to

 The first thing you should do is check the schedule of classes online via InSite, to see if anyone has dropped the class.
 If they have, this should give you the opening needed to add the class.

 Another option is to see if the class you want has a waitlist.
 When adding onto a waitlist, you are given a number relating to your position in that waitlist.
 When you are at the front of the waitlist, and a space opens up in the class, you will be notified through your InSite email.
 You have a small window of time to register for a class if a space opens up through your waitlist.
 Make sure you have access to your InSite mail to avoid missing the notification.

-If waitlisting is not an option, or if you are still on the waitlist when the class starts, then you should attend the first session of the class and bring a Schedule Request Form.
-Ask the instructor for permission to add in to the class, and if they allow it, you will receive what is known as a "late add code".
-You can use this code to add into the class via InSite, or you can have the instructor sign and complete the Schedule Request Form, which you would have to hand over to Admissions and Records.
-Late add codes expire, so be sure to use them as soon as possible.
+If waitlisting is not an option, or if you are still on the waitlist when the class starts, then you should attend the first session of the class.
+Ask the instructor for permission to add in to the class, and they can provide you with permission.
+You will need to register for the class using the Student Planning tool.
+For a detailed guide, please check "How Do I Register Using The Late Add Process?"

 Parking permits can be purchased online via InSite.
 You will need to know the make and model number of your vehicle, and the license number.
 Once you have logged into InSite, click on "Students", and then "Academic Services".
 Here you will find the option to purchase a parking permit.
 Currently, full term permits cost $48.
 You can pay online via a credit card, or if you wish to pay in person, you have the option of doing so by paying the fee at the Cashiers Office located in the Student Services Center.
 Once payment is complete, you will receive an email with your temporary permit.
 You will need to print this and display it in your vehicle when parking on campus, until you receive your official permit in the mail.